payamparvizi/Crazyflie_RL/README.md

   Also, it is recommended to install ```wandb``` module:

-  First, sign up for [Wandb website](https://wandb.ai/site/).
+  First, sign up in [Wandb website](https://wandb.ai/site/).
 Then run the following command in the terminal:

   ```
   pip3 install wandb